12th Economics Chapter 4 Exercise (Supply Analysis) Maharashtra Board – Free Solution

 Q.6.
 Answer the following questions

-3) State and explain law of supply with exceptions.
+3) State and explain Law of Supply with exceptions.

 Answer:

-the functional relationship between price and
+the functional relationship between price and quantity supplied.

 Statement of the Law :

-supplied and lower the price of a commodity less
+“Other things being constant, higher the price of a commodity, more is the quantity supplied and lower the price of a commodity less is the quantity supplied”

-constant, a rise in price results in a rise in the
+In simple words, “other factors remaining constant, a rise in price results in a rise in the quantity supplied and vice-versa.
+Thus, there is a direct relationship between price and quantity supplied.

 Symbolically,